-More precisely, to make sense of the infinite tensor product, one observes that for any bounded prism $(A,I)$, one first checks\footnote{Alternately, one can also show that $(\varphi^n)^* I$ is canonically trivial modulo $I^{p^n}$ using Joyal's operations; see the footnote appearing in the proof of Lemma~\ref{PrismaticLogCech}.} that the invertible $A$-module $(\varphi^n)^* I$ is canonically trivialized after base change along $A \to A/I_r$, where $I_r = \prod_{i = 0}^{r-1} \varphi^{i}(I) \subset A$; the infinite tensor product then makes sense in view of the natural equivalence $\mathrm{Pic}(A) \simeq \lim_r \mathrm{Pic}(A/I_r)$ of groupoids.
+More precisely, to make sense of the infinite tensor product, one observes that for any bounded prism $(A,I)$, one first checks\footnote{Alternately, one can also show that $(\varphi^n)^* I$ is canonically trivial modulo $I^{p^n}$ using Joyal's operations; see the footnote appearing in the proof of Lemma~\ref{PrismaticLogCech}.} that for $n\geq r$, the invertible $A$-module $(\varphi^n)^* I$ is canonically trivialized (by the generator $p$) after base change along $A \to A/I_r$, where $I_r = \prod_{i = 0}^{r-1} \varphi^{i}(I) \subset A$; the infinite tensor product then makes sense in view of the natural equivalence $\mathcal{P}\mathrm{ic}(A) \simeq \lim_r \mathcal{P}\mathrm{ic}(A/I_r)$ of groupoids (which can be proven as in \cite[Proposition 2.2.12]{BhattLurieAPC}).
 It follows that there is a natural isomorphism